OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

+##### Bypassing File Integrity Checks

+1. Patch out the anti-debugging functionality.
+Disable the unwanted behaviour by simply overwriting the respective bytecode or native code it with NOP instructions.
+2. Use Frida or Xposed to hook APIs to hook file system APIs on the Java and native layers.
+Return a handle to the original file instead of the modified file.
+3. Use Kernel module to intercept file-related system calls.
+When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file instead.

+Refer to the "Tampering and Reverse Engineering section" for examples of patching, code injection and kernel modules.

 #### Static Analysis

-[Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
-Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
-If required, include a subsection about how to test with or without the original sources.]

-[Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>.]

-#### Dynamic Analysis

 -- TODO [Describe how to test for this issue by running and interacting with the app.
 This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.] --

+#### Dynamic Analysis

+Run the app on the device in an unmodified state and make sure that everything works.
+Then, apply simple patches to classes.dex and any .so libraries contained in the app package.
+Re-package and re-sign the app as described in the chapter "Basic Security Testing".
+The app should

 #### Remediation